-Everybody’s Calling Jermaine Dupri The U-Word & It’s So So Petty
+Everybody’s Calling Jermaine Dupri Out Over His Female Rapper Comments & It’s So So Petty

 Jermaine Dupri Vs. Everybody

-Legendary mogul/child rapper whisperer Jermaine Dupri is currently getting DRAGGED to Hell and back over his spicy comments about female rappers in an eye-rollingly predictable reach for attention that sparked a poppin’ petty party where everyone gathered around to call him the U-word.
+Legendary mogul/child rapper whisperer Jermaine Dupri is currently getting DRAGGED to Hell and back over his spicy comments about female rappers in an eye-rollingly predictable reach for attention that sparked a poppin’ petty party where everyone gathered around to call him out.

 Now, to be fair, roasting someone’s personal appearance over an opinion is completely unfair but Twitter gon’ Twitter.